-The stench of the water is overwhelming due to high concentrations of minerals including magnesium, sulfur, potassium, calcium, and bromide salts that arise from hot springs under the sea.
-Since the sea has no outlet, the water evaporates, leaving the chemicals behind.
+In some areas around the sea, people find the stench overwhelming, thanks to high concentrations of minerals like magnesium, sulfur, potassium, calcium, and bromide salts, which arise from hot springs under the water.
+Since the sea has no outlet, the water evaporates, leaving thick deposits.
 Although these minerals have tremendous potential value, it is so expensive to extract them that the resources remain virtually untapped.
-Drinking the water in any significant quantity can prove fatal, but the taste is so repulsive that the danger is minimal.
+Drinking the water in any significant quantity can prove fatal, but the taste is so repulsive that few people would try.

-- "The water is nauseous to the taste and oily to the touch, leaving upon the skin, when it dries, a thick crust of salt" (Merrill F. Unger, Unger's Bible Dictionary [Chicago: Moody Press, 1967)]. - "It's buoyance is so great that it is difficult to sink the limbs deep enough for swimming" (ibid.).
+- Evaporation is so great that at times it creates dense clouds. - "The water is nauseous to the taste and oily to the touch, leaving upon the skin, when it dries, a thick crust of salt" (Merrill F. Unger, Unger's Bible Dictionary [Chicago: Moody Press, 1967)]. - "It's buoyance is so great that it is difficult to sink the limbs deep enough for swimming" (ibid.).